-However, the pledge agreement (see question 15) or other finance documents will usually contain covenants allowing for the vessel to be sold privately at the direction of the mortgagee in the event of default by the borrower.
+However, the pledge agreement or other finance documents will usually contain covenants allowing for the vessel to be sold privately at the direction of the mortgagee in the event of default by the borrower.
 The private sale will not, however, discharge liens over the ship unless they are settled with the proceeds of the sale.